Albert E. Peacock Collegiate

 Albert E. Peacock Collegiate is a high school located in Moose Jaw, Saskatchewan, Canada.
 It was constructed in 1931 and was originally named Moose Jaw Technical High School.
 It was later renamed Albert E. Peacock Technical High School after a long serving principal and school board superintendent, Albert.
 E Peacock.
 Its final name change was to Albert E.Peacock Collegiate to reflect the transition in programming that the school had evolved with.
-The school is known for its excellence in the arts and music; they have the biggest stage among all of Moose Jaw's high schools.
-Also, due to the size of their gymnasium, Peacock is host to many provincially known athletic teams especially speaking the extremely successful Peacock Tornadoes football team.
+The school has the biggest stage among all of Moose Jaw's high schools.
+Also, due to the size of their gymnasium, Peacock is host to many provincially known athletic teams especially the Peacock Tornadoes football team.